Thad Jones

 Thaddeus Joseph Jones (March 28, 1923 – August 20, 1986) was an American jazz trumpeter, composer and bandleader who has been called "one of the all-time greatest jazz trumpet soloists".

 Early life, family and education

 Thad Jones was born in Pontiac, Michigan, to Henry and Olivia Jones, a musical family of 10 (an older brother was pianist Hank Jones and a younger brother was drummer Elvin Jones).
 A self-taught musician, Thad began performing professionally at the age of 16.
 He served in U.S. Army bands during World War II (1943–1946).

-Many years later, while teaching jazz at the Royal Danish Conservatory in Copenhagen, Jones studied composition formally during this period.
+Many years later, while teaching jazz at the Royal Danish Conservatory in Copenhagen, Jones studied composition formally.
 He also began learning the valve trombone.

 Career

 After his military service, which included an association with the US Military School of Music and working with area bands in Des Moines, Iowa; and Oklahoma City, Oklahoma, Jones became a member of the Count Basie Orchestra in May 1954.
 He was featured as a soloist on such well-known tunes as "April in Paris", "Shiny Stockings", and "Corner Pocket".
 However, his main contribution to Basie's organization was nearly two dozen arrangements and compositions, which included "The Deacon", "H.R.H."
 (Her Royal Highness – in honor of the band's command performance in London), "Counter Block", and lesser known tracks such as "Speaking of Sounds".
 His hymn-like ballad "To You" was performed by the Basie band combined with the Duke Ellington Orchestra in their only recording together, and the recording Dance Along With Basie contains nearly an entire album of Jones's uncredited arrangements of standard tunes.
 In 1959, Jones played cornet on Thelonious Monk's 5 by Monk by 5 album.

 Jones left the Basie Orchestra in 1963 to become a freelance arranger and musician in New York City.
 In 1965, he and drummer Mel Lewis formed the Thad Jones/Mel Lewis Orchestra.
 The group started with informal late-night jam sessions among New York City's top studio musicians.
 They began performing at the Village Vanguard in February 1966, to wide acclaim, and continued with Jones in the lead for 12 years.
 They won a 1978 Grammy Award for their album Live in Munich.